Showing all 11 results

 This book examines the vital contribution made by the monarchy to the life of our country, and the close relationship that has always existed between the sovereign and ordinary people of Britain.
 Also revealed is the in-built sense of duty and service passed down the line to this present day.

-Featured in the Autumn 2013 PEOPLE'S BOOK PRIZE COLLECTION for Fiction
+Chosen for Autumn 2013 PEOPLE'S BOOK PRIZE COLLECTION for Fiction

 ISBN: 9780856832956 - Paperback